alanngo/shanemcq18/docs/README.md

 ### Research

-I'm currently working with Dr. Karen Willcox at ICES on problems related to reduced order modeling and phase field models, with applications to advanced manufacturing and materials.
+I'm currently working with Dr. Karen Willcox at the Oden Institute on parametric reduced order modeling, with advanced manufacturing and materials applications.
-I am also interested in numerical methods for PDEs, numerical analysis, data assimilation, inverse problems, Bayesian statistics, and machine learning.
+I am also interested in numerical analysis, numerical methods for PDEs, inverse problems, data assimilation, Bayesian statistics, and machine learning.

 At BYU, I worked with Dr. Jared Whitehead on several projects related to data assimilation, mantle convection, and optimal transport.
-My masters thesis, <a href="https://scholarsarchive.byu.edu/etd/6951/" target="\_blank">Data Assimilation in the Boussinesq Approximation for Mantle Convection</a>, was a springboard for an upcoming journal publication.
+My masters thesis, <a href="https://scholarsarchive.byu.edu/etd/6951/" target="\_blank">Data Assimilation in the Boussinesq Approximation for Mantle Convection</a>, was a springboard for an upcoming journal publication, <a href="https://arxiv.org/abs/1903.01508/" target="\_blank">Data Assimilation in Large-Prandtl Rayleigh-Bénard Convection from Thermal Measurements</a>, which has been submitted to SIADS.

 My first exposure to formal mathematical research was at BYU with <a href="http://users.monash.edu/~jpurcell" target="\_blank">Dr. Jessica Purcell</a>, who has since moved to Monash University in Australia.
 Dr. Purcell specializes in hyperbolic knot theory, so the project I worked on involved some very interesting combinatorial proofs, topological ideas, and fun pictures.